Abuse and Neglect at Muskegon County Jail

 I understand that I made a mistake in breaking the law.
 However, nobody deserves to be forced to live like an animal and to be treated like one.
 We are women deserving of basic respect, sanitary conditions, bodily privacy, and simply to be treated like the women we are.
 Most inmates here have already been through so much.
 Being treated so inhumanely makes rehabilitation more difficult.

-► Read Londora Kitchens's declaration
+► Read Londora Kitchens' Statement

 I was an inmate in the Muskegon Country Jail from approximately March 20, 2014, to August 28, 2014.